cleanlab/cleanlab/docs/source/index.rst

 Beyond handling label errors, cleanlab supports other data-centric AI capabilities including:

-- Detecting outliers and out-of-distribution examples in both training and future test data :ref:`(tutorial) <outliers>`
+- Detecting outliers and out-of-distribution examples in both training and future test data `(tutorial) <tutorials/outliers.ipynb>`_
-- Analyzing data labeled by multiple annotators to estimate consensus labels and their quality :ref:`(tutorial) <multiannotator>`
+- Analyzing data labeled by multiple annotators to estimate consensus labels and their quality `(tutorial) <tutorials/multiannotator.ipynb>`_
 - Active learning with multiple annotators to identify which data is most informative to label or re-label next  `(tutorial) <https://github.com/cleanlab/examples/blob/master/active_learning_multiannotator/active_learning.ipynb>`_

-If you have questions, check out our :ref:`FAQ <faq>` and feel free to ask in `Slack <https://cleanlab.ai/slack>`_!
+If you have questions, check out our `FAQ <tutorials/faq.ipynb>`_ and feel free to ask in `Slack <https://cleanlab.ai/slack>`_!

 Contributing
 ------------